-This winter weekend escape provides readers of BBC Wildlife Magazine with a unique opportunity to glimpse the elusive Iberian lynx along with a great selection of birds and wildlife in sunny Andalucia.
+This winter weekend escape - in partnership with BBC Wildlife Magazine - offers a unique opportunity to glimpse the elusive Iberian lynx along with a great selection of birds and wildlife in sunny Andalucia.

 Accompanied by expert naturalist guide John Muddeman, who has a wealth of experience in the region, we spend two full days exploring Andújar Natural Park to see the endangered Iberian lynx.
 In addition we aim to see griffon and black vultures, Spanish imperial eagle, Eurasian otter, wild boar, mouflon and red deer.
 (Trips with eight or more participants will be accompanied by a second leader, local expert Sergio González Asián.)